 - Leave room at the top of the container for milk to expand.

-- Label all containers with your baby’s name and date milk was pumped.
+- Label all containers with your baby’s name and date and time milk was pumped.

 - Wash hands prior to expressing milk.